So you have a product idea and decided to research the cost estimate of the needed technical skills to build it? Well - that's the first step.

 The project size, scope of work, and time required to complete it are all deciding factors in how many developers you need for the task and how much time it will take them.

-The scale of the project and the product complexity account for a significant portion of the software product development cost.
+The scale of the project and the product complexity account for a significant portion of the software development cost.
 Larger and more complex projects can be more expensive due to the increased time and effort required to complete them.
 In addition, particular features or functions may be more difficult or time-consuming to implement, which can also increase the cost of the product.

 Most startups start by going small and creating the least expensive version of a product, called the MVP, which includes only the core features.
 Depending on the results you achieve, it can be later developed into a more complex product.